B1. Number Sense

 Duration: approximately 30 minutes

-Place an enlarged copy of Appendix 2D.1 or a blank number mat on the floor, or project Appendix 2D.1.
+Use a blank hundreds carpet or place an enlarged copy of Appendix 2D.1 on the floor, or alternatively, project Appendix 2D.1 on the wall or interactive whiteboard.

 Ask students to sit in front of the grid so that everyone has the same perspective.

-Begin the Landing Position game by throwing a token onto the grid or mat.
-Ask students to guess the number in the box where the token fell and explain what they did to determine that number.
+Begin the Landing Position game by throwing a small object (for example, a two-colour counter) onto the grid or carpet.
+Ask students to guess the number in the box where the object landed and explain their method for determining that number.

 Vary the activity by saying a number and then asking a student to place an object on the corresponding square of the grid or move to that location on the mat.